DuraMAT/software_guide/README.md

 - Funding information and institutional branding (logo, funding acknowledgement text)

 ### 2.5 Add Contributor license agreement (CLA)
+A CLA defines the terms under which intellectual property has been contributed to a company/project.

 Example of CLA (the bottom of the LBL BSD-3 license):
 >You are under no obligation whatsoever to provide any bug fixes, patches, or upgrades to the features, functionality or performance of the source code ("Enhancements") to anyone; however, if you choose to make your Enhancements available either publicly, or directly to Lawrence Berkeley National Laboratory or its contributors, without imposing a separate written license agreement for such Enhancements, then you hereby grant the following license: a non-exclusive, royalty-free perpetual license to install, use, modify, prepare derivative works, incorporate into other computer software, distribute, and sublicense such enhancements or derivative works thereof, in binary and source code form.